Team-Heroket/IFImon-server/README.md

 We want to provide an online experience for playing a [Pokémon](https://en.wikipedia.org/wiki/Pok%C3%A9mon) themed [Top-Trumps](https://en.wikipedia.org/wiki/Top_Trumps) game.

-This project was made as a University exercise and is not intendet for commercial use.
-Since we don't own the rights to any media used in this game.
+This project was made in the scope of a University exercise and is not intended for commercial use, since we don't own the rights to any media used in this game.

 ## Technologies

 - Spring Boot as Server.

-- [PokéAPI ](https://pokeapi.co/) to retrieve the Pokémon informations.
+- [PokéAPI ](https://pokeapi.co/) to retrieve the Pokémon information.

 - We use [pokemonshowdown](https://play.pokemonshowdown.com/audio/cries) for our sfx.

 - Gradle for dependency management.

-- To comunicate with the client we use the REST-pattern.
+- To communicate with the client we use the REST-pattern.

 #### Postman

-We highly recommend to use [Postman](https://www.getpostman.com) in order to test our API Endpoints.
-You can download our Postman-dump from [here](./postman_dump.json).
+We highly recommend to use [Postman](https://www.getpostman.com) in order to test our API Endpoints and get a feel for them.
+You can use our Postman-dump from [here](./postman_dump.json).

 ## High-level components